-- The chapter has an internal standards board to work with disciplinary issues. - All forms and paperwork have been submitted on time to the Student Engagement & Leadership Office (chapter information form by the 2nd week of each semester, intake plan at least 10 days before initial publicity/invites, anti-hazing compliance returned no more than 5 days after signing, and roster verification). - Chapter hosts at least one prosocial behavior program from Step UP! (or another entity) each semester that is either closed to membership or is the presenting sponsor for an open seminar.
+- The chapter has an internal standards board to work with disciplinary issues. - Chapter chooses to be a part of the Bystander Tent by sending at least 1 member to TIPS training each semester so they can hold a session over what was learned with the entire chapter afterwards. - Chapter hosts at least one prosocial behavior program from Step UP! (or another entity) each semester that is either closed to membership or is the presenting sponsor for an open seminar.